invadelabs/drewwiki/ServerSetupCentOS7.md

   </os>
 ```

-After the machine is provisioned, shut it down,do a \`virsh edit
+After the machine is provisioned, shut it down, do a \`virsh edit
 inv-vm01.invadelabs.com\`, and remove these lines

 ``` bash